- WHAT WE DO

 The directions for the task pop up on whatever device is being used, superimposed over the actual physical environment.
 For example, installing new computer hardware can be a hassle that pulls multiple employees away from their own work to give assistance.
 With the use of an AR equipped device, the worker can point the camera of their device and have the instructions show up over the actual physical space.

 Productivity.
-In the same vein as on-board instruction, productivity is increased with the use of augmented reality.
-There is no need for a great number of extra employees to be involved in a training program.
+In the same vein as on-board instruction, productivity is increased with the use of augmented reality training.
+There is no need for a great number of extra employees to be involved in the program.
 It is a more self-guided approach to learning the necessary material.

 This is especially important for higher-level employees whose time is better spent elsewhere, while still maintaining the benefit of their new hires experiencing a solid, comprehensive training system.